Aboriginal Consultation Office Update

 - Collection and aggregated disclosure of consultation-related agreements between First Nations and industry.

-Beyond current ESRD procedures, Alberta may also require consultation under the Historical Resources Act (HRA) for traditional use sites of an historic resource nature, prior to the onset of development activities.
+Beyond the Guidelines and current ESRD procedures, Alberta may also require consultation under the Historical Resources Act (HRA) for traditional use sites of an historic resource nature, prior to the onset of development activities.
 Alberta Culture manages the province’s historic resources under the HRA and will continue to apply the Act to all provincial Crown lands.
 More information can be found on Alberta Culture’s website.